-- 4.1 In ships carrying flammable goods, the following fireman's outfit, stated in 5.1.15, Part VI "Fire Protection" of the Rules for the Classification, are to be provided in addition to the fireman's outfit required under item 10, Table 5.1.2 of the said Part: - 4 when the capacity of cargo tanks is 5000 m and below; - 5 when the capacity of cargo tanks is over 5000 m. - 4.2 Air-breathing apparatus included in the fireman's outfit are to be self-contained and have air bottles with a capacity of at least 1200 l of free air. - 4.3 Protective equipment including protective goggles is to be provided to protect crew members involved in loading and discharging operations, with due regard for the character of products. - 4.4 The protective equipment is to be kept in a special locker located in a readily accessible place. - 4.5 Sufficient, but not less than two complete sets of safety equipment in addition to the fireman's outfit required by 4.1 each permitting personnel to enter and work in gas-filled spaces, are to be provided. - 4.6 One complete set of safety equipment required by 4.5 is to consist of: one self-contained air-breathing apparatus with air bottles of free air capacity of at least 1200 l; protective clothing, boots, gloves and tight-fitting goggles; steel-cored rescue line with belt; and explosion-proof lamp. - 4.7 For the air-breathing apparatus required in 4.6 the following is to be provided: - two spare charges for each breathing apparatus, a special air compressor accepted by competent authorities for use and a charging manifold capable of dealing with spare breathing apparatus air bottles; or fully charged spare air bottles with a total free air capacity of at least 6000 l for each breathing apparatus. - 4.8 Safety equipment required in 4.6 and 4.7 is to be kept in a special locker located in a readily accessible place.
+4.1 In ships carrying flammable goods, the following fireman's outfit, stated in 5.1.15, Part VI "Fire Protection" of the Rules for the Classification, are to be provided in addition to the fireman's outfit required under item 10, Table 5.1.2 of the said Part:

+4 - when the capacity of cargo tanks is $5000 \text{ m}^3$ and below;

+5 - when the capacity of cargo tanks is over 5000 $\text{m}^3$ .

+4.2 Air-breathing apparatus included in the fireman's outfit are to be self-contained and have air bottles with a capacity of at least 1200 l of free air.

+4.3 Protective equipment including protective goggles is to be provided to protect crew members involved in loading and discharging operations, with due regard for the character of products.

+4.4 The protective equipment is to be kept in a special locker located in a readily accessible place.

+4.5 Sufficient, but not less than two complete sets of safety equipment in addition to the fireman's outfit required by 4.1 each permitting personnel to enter and work in gas-filled spaces, are to be provided.

+4.6 One complete set of safety equipment required by 4.5 is to consist of:

+one self-contained air-breathing apparatus with air bottles of free air capacity of at least 1200 l;

+protective clothing, boots, gloves and tight-fitting goggles;

+steel-cored rescue line with belt; and

+explosion-proof lamp.

+4.7 For the air-breathing apparatus required in 4.6 the following is to be provided:

+two spare charges for each breathing apparatus, a special air compressor accepted by competent authorities for use and a charging manifold capable of dealing with spare breathing apparatus air bottles; or fully charged mere air bottles with a total fine air correction of at least (000 l for each breathing fully charged spare air bottles with a total free air capacity of at least 6000 l for each breathing apparatus.

+4.8 Safety equipment required in 4.6 and 4.7 is to be kept in a special locker located in a readily accessible place.